ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 And the car`s counter

 The main problem with this tracking method is that it depends directly on the detection of the license plate.
-You can compare the results with those obtained with the tracking functions incorporated in the new ultralytics versions by running
+You can compare the results with those obtained with the tracking functions incorporated in the new ultralytics versions by running:

 TestCounterUltralytics.py

-For that you must have an upgraded version of otralytics and the proper version of lap
+For that you must have an upgraded version of ultralytics and the proper version of lap

 inside conda in the scripts directory of the user environment